Daily Jobs › Fun 😂

 In short, according to the Affordable Care Act, in 95% of cases, if your employee works more than 30 hours per week, they will be entitled to benefits.

-How Many Hours Can You Work a Day in North American, Europe, and Asia?
+How Many Hours Can You Work a Day in North America, Europe, and Asia?
 Maximum Working Hours per Day

-• Back in 2018, South Korea reduced its maximum working week from 68 hours to 52 hours.
+• South Korea: In 2018, South Korea reduced its maximum working week from a staggering 68 hours to a more reasonable 52 hours.

 Average Working Hours: What’s Your Working Schedule?